 Currently, on average, the nation of Antigua requires approximately 7 million imperial gallons a day.
 Three types of water sources are used in water production in Antigua; the sea, surface water and ground water.
 The sea is all around the Island, surface water is from rain which gathers in ponds and dams, and ground water from deep within the earth, accessed through wells.

-The breakdown of the supply is as follows:
+The breakdown of the daily production is as follows:

 Reverse Osmosis Plants

 - The APUA Crabbs RO Plant – 3.1 million imperial gallons

 - The APUA Camp Blizzard Plant – 600,000 imperial gallons

 - The Ffryes Beach Reverse Osmosis Plant – 600,000 imperial gallons

 - The Pigeon Point RO Plant – 330,000 imperial gallons

 - The Ivan Rodrigues RO Plant – 1.6 million imperial gallons

 Water Treatment Plants